Booming Natural Gas Volumes: Compression Companies Profit

-This report will discuss the macro tailwinds driving the natural gas compression sector, the three main publicly traded companies in that sector, and why we think Archrock (NYSE:AROC) continues to be the best choice of the three.
-Although AROC has been very profitable during 2018, I believe there continues to be significant upside remaining.
+This report will discuss the macro tailwinds driving the natural gas compression sector, the three main publicly traded companies in that sector, and which one continues to be the best choice of the three.
+Although this equity has already been very profitable for Cash Flow Kingdom members in 2018, I believe there continues to be significant upside remaining.

 Macro Tailwinds

-A significant part of the reason I was so positive on Archrock and the compression sector in general is because I see a secular shift occurring in North American natural gas production and export.
+A significant part of the reason I am so positive on the compression sector in general is because I see a secular shift occurring in North American natural gas production and export.
 To put it succinctly, while natural gas prices will likely remain cyclical, I see North American natural gas volumes as going nowhere but up (as does the EIA and many others).

 Source: US Energy Information Administration (EIA)